macka83/genetic_algorithm/README.md

 -------------------
 requirements
-Python 3.9.12
+Python 3.11.7
-conda 4.13.0
+conda 24.1.2

 Changes:
-applied classes and black library formatting
+applied classes and black formatting some functions optimised with copilot

 Presented framework is my interpretation of biosim4 prepared by David R Miller and most of assumption come from his work.
 Great explanation is provided by D.R.
 Miller's video https://www.youtube.com/watch?v=N3tRFayqVtk.